eliasakesson/eliasakesson/README.md

 <br />
 <br />

-- 🌱 I’m currently learning Unity and Firebase
+- 🌱 I’m currently learning NextJS and Stripe
-- 🥅 2023 Goals: To finish and publish my mobile game
+- 🥅 2023 Goals: To finish and and publish my ecommerce store
 - 🤔 I’m looking for an internship or job as a Full-Stack Web Developer or a Game Developer
 - ⚡ Fun fact: I love skiing and mountain biking